 Areas We Serve

 As of 2020, I offer full-scope representation in Sacramento and Placer County.
 Accordingly, I take new cases filed in Sacramento and Placer County, and many of my clients are from Sacramento, Roseville, and surrounding cities.
 If you live in Stanislaus County I recommend contacting this Modesto attorney for assistance.
-To learn whether I can take your child support case call my office at (916) 270-6880 for a free case evaluation.
+To learn whether I can take your child support case call my office at (916) 270-6880.